wolfaholic/Unit2Work/Sprints/Sprint-AppliedJavaScript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    DOM is the Document Object Model.
+It is the first that the browser looks for when it navigates to a website.
+The DOM can be manipulated by mulitiple programs but JS is what we are using today.

 2. What is an event?
+    Event is an action that happens within the space of a browser window such as a mouse click, or a key press.

 3. What is an event listener?
+    An event listener is a thing that listens for events to happen.

 4. Why would we convert a NodeList into an Array?
 5. What is a component?